ezehurt/rick-and-morty/README.md

 ![git-1](https://user-images.githubusercontent.com/7167879/176379090-6acdfd48-7094-4725-892d-abffa8d2ee2b.png)

 #### Storybook
 Storybook is great and is one of the tools that are really close tu ux/ui.
 Trying to be the "design system source of truth", small components with no other logic than the behaviour are displayed there.
 Developers can access the storybook, see how components works, change styles and directly copy code to paste on their IDE.
-You can see the storybook for this project here.
+You can see the storybook for this project [here](https://storybook-bayer-challenge-eh.web.app/?path=/story/components-charactercard--default).
+You can play around with some components
 ![storybook-1](https://user-images.githubusercontent.com/7167879/176379122-d54d047e-5211-475c-bfd7-17afd2d6ec39.png)

 #### Cypress